 My first memory of anchovies wasn't even a sense memory.
 I didn't taste them or smell them, and I certainly didn't have contact with their oily exterior.
 I learned about anchovies from watching Teenage Mutant Ninja Turtles.
 Like me, the Turtle's were avid lovers of pizza but avoided these small fish like the plague.
 And so, I too eschewed the pizza topping until I grew up a little bit.
 Once I learned about anchovies health benefits and realized they're so good for me, I found ways to add them to my diet.

 Before we dive in and look at why anchovies are good for you, I feel the need to make a compelling argument that you should be eating the oily fish in the first place.
 Yes, they have a super strong flavor and, yes, they get a bad rap for being a terrible pizza topping.
-But, when cooked correctly and served up right, anchovies are super delicious!
+But, when cooked correctly and served, anchovies are super delicious!

 The Health Benefits of Anchovies